-2 &quot;Serious injury' is not defined in the Rules or associated guidance from the Department of Internal Affairs.
+Serious injury' is not defined in the Rules or associated guidance from the Department of Internal Affairs.
 At a minimum it is likely to cover all injuries requiring admission to hospital for treatment.

 Level of Service Measurements and Targets Council's intended Level of Service is to: Be responsive to community expectations over the roading network and requests for service Performance measure ( mandatory) Response to service requests The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the Long Term Plan.
 Results will be presented as the median.
 Note: Council measures resolution as well as initial attendance in response to such requests.
 How we will measure Contractor and Council records of requests for service.
 Specified standard: a.
 After-hours callouts - 95% responded to within 12 hours b.
 Working hours callouts - 95% responded to within 6 hours c.
 Resolution - 85% of all callouts resolved (i.e. completed) within one month of the request. d.
 Specific reference to callouts relating to potholes 2019/20 results: a.
 After-hours callouts - 61% b.
 Working hours callouts - 84% c.
 Resolution - 66% d.
 Requests concerning potholes - 85% Years 1-3 (a) After-hours callouts - achieve the specified standard.
-Years 4-10 (a) Arter-riours carious - acrileve the specified standard.
-Years 1-3 (b) Working hours callouts - achieve the specified standard Years 4-10 (b) Working hours canouts - achieve the specified standard Years 1-3 (c) Resolution - achieve the specified standard Years 4-10 (c) Nesolution - achieve the specimed standard Years 1-3 (d) Requests concerning potholes - achieve the specified standard Years 4-10 (d) ricquests concerning potitoles - actilieve the specified standard
+Years 4-10 (a) Arter-flours callouts - acrileve the specified standard.
+Years 1-3 (b) Working hours callouts - achieve the specified standard Years 4-10 (b) working flours callouts - achieve the specified standard Years 1-3 (c) Resolution - achieve the specified standard Years 4-10 (c) nesolution achieve the specified standard Years 1-3 (d) Requests concerning potholes - achieve the specified standard Years 4-10 (d) Requests correctining pouroies-defined specified statistical

-Levels of Service - 2020/21 Annual Plan Levels of Service - 2021/31 Long Term Plan (continued, modified, increased, decreased, removed) Reasons for change Roading Provide a sustainable roading network that is maintained in accordance with each road's significance for local communications and the local economy, taking into account the One Roading Network Classification and funding subsidies Modified/Decreased The performance measure has been simplified.
+Levels of Service - 2020/21 Annual Plan Levels of Service - 2021/31 Long Term Plan (continued, modified, increased, decreased, removed) Reasons for change Roading Provide a sustainable roading network which is maintained in accordance with each road's significance for local communications and the local economy, taking into account the one Roading Network Classification and funding subsidies Modified/Decreased The performance measure has been simplified.
 Some of the performance measures have decreased to accommodate the increase in costs associated with road maintenance since the previous LTP.
-Be responsive to community expectations over the roading network and requests for service Modified/Continued One of the performance measure has been removed.
+Be responsive to community expectations over the roading network and requests for service Modified/Continued The performance measure has been simplified.